-We setup a FTP session over a TCP connection with packet size = 1000 bytes and the CBR traffic flow with the following characteristics: packet size = 200 bytes, source rate = 400K, burst time = 0 and idle time = 0.
+We present the results for a CBR traffic flow with the following characteristics: packet size = 200 bytes, source rate= 400K, burst time=0 and idle time =0.
 The simulated scenario is the one shown in Fig. 1.

 The simple network topology with a protected and alternative LSP is used.
 We extend the simple network topology for different number of intermediate LSRs in the protected LSP.
 In this way, we vary the location of the node that detects a fault - thereby varying the size of the protected LSP within which rerouting takes place.